JeroenGar/jagua-rs/README.ORIGINAL.md

 {
   "cde_config": { //Configuration of the collision detection engine
     "quadtree_depth": 5, //Maximum depth of the quadtree is 5
+    "cd_threshold": 16, // Perform collision collection immediately if the #edges in a node <= 16
     "item_surrogate_config": {
       "n_pole_limits": [[100, 0.0], [20, 0.75], [10, 0.90]], //See docs for details
       "n_ff_poles": 2, //Two poles will be used for fail-fast collision detection